 Dogs Global has the ultimate responsibility for the quality of data.
 However, it would be impossible for us to specialise on all breeds.
 To give each breed the attention it requires, we work together with Breed Admins.
 This might be a breed club, a group of breeders of even a devoted individual, with whom we feel we can work in the same way as we do: putting the breed and it’s health first.
 Data-files will always be added by Dogs Global itself, since we check on numerous potential problems and automate additional information like (for example) country of birth and country of standing.

 Breed Admins can give the attention each breed requires.
 Dogs Global facilitates and checks all actions of the Breed Administrators.
 The Breed Admin is the first point of contact concerning participating breeds.
 They will check and verify photo’s and they will attempt to receive new data on dogs of all countries.
 Updates and analysis are not the responsibility of Breed Admins but are carried out by Dogs Global.

 Dogs Global includes all dogs that belong to the participating breed.
-Those are in most cases dogs having a pedigree from FCI, AKC or the Kennel Club or other kennel clubs that are internationally recognised.
+Those are in most cases dogs having a pedigree from FCI, AKC or the Kennel Club or other kennel clubs that are internationally recognized.
 At times we also add dogs with a different background.
 For the Canadian Inuit Dog for example, there are still animals being used by the Inuit which are perfect examples of the breed in both characteristics as well as in ancestry which will also be included in the database.
-Also for other breeds, it might be that a significant part does not have a pedigree, but cold be important for the health for the breed in total.
-Some breeds are not yet recognised by any major kennel cllub.
+Also for other breeds, it might be that a significant part does not have a pedigree, but could be important for the health for the breed in total.
+Some breeds are not yet recognized by any major kennel club.
 In those case we might consider to add these dogs into the database as well.